Cord Cutting Guides, News, and Reviews

-Frontier offers new FiOS customers a 12-month promotional price that is $10-20 less than any other fiber internet price I’ve seen.
+Frontier offers new FiberOptic customers a 12-month promotional price that is as low as any other fiber internet price I’ve seen.
 You can also get a free Wi-Fi router if you choose the Gig Service plan (which also means you’ll save money by not paying a monthly equipment fee).
 If you only have Frontier’s DSL plans available near you, don’t worry.
 Frontier’s DSL plans also have a 12-month promotional price that’s less expensive than the most popular DSL provider available.

 If you’ve been a Frontier internet customer for at least one year, you may be able to sign up for a new plan and get the new customer promotional pricing.
 You’ll have to speak to the retention department to get this “deal”.
 Otherwise, your next best option is to bundle services with Frontier to get a discount on your internet.
 But this only works if you’re already paying for cable TV or home phone.

-Frontier does a good job of catering to streamers even if you don’t have access to the FiOS plans.
+Frontier does a good job of catering to streamers even if you don’t have access to the FiberOptic plans.
 If I had to choose between Frontier and another DSL provider, I’d pick Frontier hands down.
 There aren’t many DSL providers besides Frontier that offer speeds fast enough for a small household to stream on multiple devices, nor are there many that can offer fast DSL internet at a better price.